KarenMars/KarenMars/README.md

 Welcome to my Github page!

-I'm KarenMars and I am currently finishing my Embedded Systems Master degree at Delft University of Technology!
+I'm KarenMars and I am currently finishing my Embedded Systems Master degree at Delft University of Technology.

 I am open to job opportunities related to machine learning and deep learning.
+To be specfic, my master thesis is about automatic speech recognition.
+I would be happy to start my career in the field of speech after my graduation.
+You can contact me via LinkedIn if you have a related opportunity to offer, thank you.

-#### Skills
+### Skills
+**Programming languages:** Python, Bash

+**Tools:** Pytorch，Kaldi

+**Operating Systems:** Linux